slfrnkln/agent-simple/README.md

     cd agentsimple

     Docker run .

 Else, you can run the simple agent with:

     python3 workdir/agent/demo_agent.py

 Finally for the client, to interact with the simple agent exists under /workdir/client

     python3 workdir/client/client_agent.py

+## Extra Setup for Trading

+Make sure the ledger and the oef is set up and running locally.

+First generate the ledger entities of each agent with:

+  python3 workdir/transfer/generateKeys.py

+Next, you can change the path in the Dockerfile or run the simple trading agent with:

+  python3 workdir/transfer/agent/demo_agent.py

+Finally for the client, to interact with the simple agent, run:

+  python3 workdir/transfer/client/client_agent.py